apache/doris/docs/en/extending-doris/doris-on-es.md

    ]
 }
 ```
-The query uses：
+The query uses:

 ```
 "term" : {
     "k4": "Doris On ES"
 }
 ```
-This term does not match any term in the dictionary，and will not return any results，enable `enable_keyword_sniff: true` will automatically convert `k4 = "Doris On ES"` into `k4.keyword = "Doris On ES"`to exactly match SQL semantics，The converted ES query DSL is:
+This term does not match any term in the dictionary, and will not return any results, enable `enable_keyword_sniff: true` will automatically convert `k4 = "Doris On ES"` into `k4.keyword = "Doris On ES"`to exactly match SQL semantics, The converted ES query DSL is:

 ```
 "term" : {